 Or do you think that the Scripture speaks to no purpose: "He jealously desires the Spirit which He has made to dwell in us"?James 4:5(NASB)

-James is not speaking of unbelievers in this passage but those that are born-again, and it is a shocking and sad situation that the sort of quarrels and conflicts, covetousness and resentments, fights and quarrels and worldly carnality about which James is speaking continues to be the behaviour some Christians have towards their fellow believers - even today.
+James is not speaking of unbelievers in this passage but those that are born-again, and it is a shocking and sad situation that the sort of quarrels and conflicts, covetousness and resentments, fights and worldly carnality about which James is speaking, continues to be the behaviour of some Christians towards their fellow believers - even today.

 God's deep yearning is that we walk in spirit and truth and conduct ourselves in a manner that is pleasing to Him.
 He wants each one of His children to grow in grace day by day and to be conformed into the image and likeness of His dear Son.

 We are not to permit our human spirit to lust for the things of the flesh, nor are we to permit fleshly pride to prevent us from living as God desires us to live.
 We should not be influenced by the things of this world but should humble ourselves under the mighty hand of God, as we die to our own desires and live our life in a manner that pleases Him and honours His name.

 May we be careful not to follow after our own carnal cravings and worldly desires, but be mindful of the will of our heavenly Father, to say and do only those things that bring glory to His name and to jealously guard the things that honour our Lord and Saviour.